India federal police raids Bharti, Vodafone offices

-MUMBAI Nov 19 India's federal police on Saturday conducted searches at Vodafone's Indian unit and Bharti Airtel's offices seeking details on spectrum allocation by the government to operators between 2001-02.
+India's federal police on Saturday conducted searches at Vodafone's (VOD.L) Indian unit and Bharti Airtel's (BRTI.NS) offices seeking details on spectrum allocation by the government to operators between 2001-02.

 The searches were in regard to possible irregularities in allotting spectrum during the previous government led by the Bharatiya Janata Party (BJP), now in opposition, Central Bureau of Investigation's (CBI) spokeswoman, Dharini Mishra told Reuters.